skidragon3/i/division-and-unity.md

 ## Definitions create Division and Relationships create Unity.

-## Scales of Justice
+## Scales of Justice, how division creates unbalance while unity creates balance.

 ## Heaven and Earth
 A purpose from the heavens is different from the purpose of the earth however when combined, creates the whole purpose.
+The feeling of being unfufilled in life is because we are divided from the heavens and staying only in the realm of earth.
+The two are not united and one feels unfufilled.
+Full healing occurs when we tune-in to the whole rather than staying in a division because the full spectrum of resources are available.
+How one tunes in to the spectrum of heaven or spirituality is another story.